Best Places and Dining-Ins Where We Bring Love Ones that Visited the Philippines After Migrating to US for Years.

 The open air ambiance is good, it was raining then so the air is cold, triggering our stomach to crave for something yummy..

-Cousin ordered typical filipino food that my cousin and aunt probably craved.
-We had Bulalo, if you are in Tagaytay you should not miss the Bulalo, in my case I really indulged..We had 1 order of chop suey, grilled liempo, kare kare, mixed grilled seafoods, and as a starter we had Crispy kang kong and we all had Buko Juice fresh from the coconut husk..
+Cousin ordered typical Filipino food that my cousin and aunt probably craved.
+We had Bulalo, if you are in Tagaytay you should not miss the Bulalo, in my case I really indulged..We had 1 order of chop suey, grilled liempo, kare kare, mixed grilled seafood, and as a starter we had Crispy kang kong and we all had Buko Juice fresh from the coconut husk..

 I like all, especially the Bulalo.
 My Balikbayan cousin obviously missed the Kare-kare, while Aunt indulged herself with the sea food.

-We are so full we decided to proceed to Starbucks, where we enjoyed not only the coffee but also the views and the cool air, which made coffee drinking a real pleasure... hahaha sounds like a commercial.
+We are so full we decided to proceed to Starbucks, where we enjoyed not only the coffee but also the views and the cool air, which made coffee drinking a real pleasure..

 From Manaoag Church, Pangasinan to Isdaan, Tarlac